 A study of the preparation and delivery of sermons, contemporary methods of sermon building, and the spiritual formation of the preacher.
-Applies to the speaking-intensive component of the Liberal Arts Core Curriculum.
+Applies to liberal arts speaking-intensive requirement.
 PREREQUISITE: BIBL 2000, CMIN 2000.
 SAME AS: PAST 5500.
 OFFERED: Sem.
-II.
+I.